Advertising Content Matters. That’s why we developed the Advertising Worth Watching™ Diagnostic Model.

 Advertising Worth Watching™...

-- … is a 100-point Checklist of the universal human health and deep content of every 30-second “mini-play” that represents a brand.
+… is a 100-point Checklist of the universal human health and deep content of every ad message that represents a brand.
 According to surgeon Atul Gawande, checklists are “how to get things right.”(1)

-- … helps Leading Advertisers ensure an unbroken chain of “V-V-V” – Vision-Values-Voice for their brands.
+… helps Leading Advertisers ensure an unbroken chain of “V-V-V” – Vision-Values-Voice for their brands.
 Advertising Matters.
-Advertising is the Voice of a Brand, the Corporation’s clearest Voice.
+Advertising is the Voice of a Brand.

-- … helps Partners, Investors and Employees learn to identify Advertising Content that elevates content and deepens connection.
+… helps Partners, Investors and Employees have pride in the Company, Brand, and Voice.
 Corporations thrive when everyone in SPICE thrives: Society, Partners, Investors, Consumers, and Employees.(6)